lisa-lab/DeepLearningTutorials/README.rst

 Build instructions
 ------------------

-To build the html version of the tutorials, install sphinx and run doc/Makefile
+To build the html version of the tutorials, run python doc/scripts/docgen.py